ESSENTIALS OF DIAGNOSIS

 1. CLASSIC TURNER SYNDROME (45,XO GONADAL DYSGENESIS)

 Features of Turner syndrome are variable and may be subtle in girls with mosaicism.
 Turner syndrome may be diagnosed in infant girls at birth, since they tend to be small and may exhibit severe lymphedema.
 Evaluation for childhood short stature often leads to the diagnosis.
-Girls and women with Turner syndrome have an increased risk of aortic coarctation and bicuspid aortic valves; these cardiac abnormalities are more common in patients with ...
+Girls and women with Turner syndrome have an increased risk of aortic coarctation and bicuspid aortic valves; these cardiac abnormalities are more common ...